mlwong/HAMeRS/README.md

 ### Who do I talk to? ###

 The code is managed by Man-Long Wong of the FPAL (Flow Physics and Aeroacoustics Laboratory) at Stanford University.
-If you have any questions, please feel free to contact Man Long at wongml@stanford.edu.
+If you have any questions, please feel free to contact Man-Long(wongml@stanford.edu).